pyvec/naucse.python.cz/lessons/beginners/tieto-testing/index.md

 ========================================================================================================== 4 passed in 0.08 seconds ==========================================================================================================
 ```

-You can also run unittests and doctest with pytest.:w
+You can also run unittests and doctest with pytest.

+### PyTest XUnit Style Setup and Teardown

 ### Other testing tools